Canon G3 X vs Panasonic LX15

 - More modern: Was introduced somewhat (1 year and 3 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (11 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the LX15 comes out slightly ahead of the G3X (12 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G3 X and the Panasonic LX15 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.